 The Metabolic Connection

 As blood glucose rises, your body tries to compensate by releasing extra insulin, but cells become less responsive to this hormone over time, and you can end up with insulin resistance.
-Elevated blood glucose levels and insulin resistance set the stage for a host of chronic conditions, including Type 2 diabetes, cardiovascular disease, and age-related cognitive problems (including Alzheimer’s disease).
+Elevated blood glucose levels and insulin resistance set the stage for a host of chronic conditions, including Type 2 diabetes, heart disease, and age-related cognitive problems (including Alzheimer’s disease).
 Poor metabolic health can also play a role in various mental health issues such as depression and anxiety.

 “We live in a society saturated with sugar, where highly processed foods (which often contain loads of added sugar, even if they don’t taste sweet) comprise up to 60% of our calories.”